-This Budget Message is presented at the first Budget Committee meeting and is intended to explain the proposed budget, describe important features within the budget document, and outline any significant changes in EMSWCD's financial position.
-As we gear up for our 23-24 fiscal year, we are excited to offer several recommendations for our work now that we have completed our long-awaited strategic planning process.
-As always, our mission of helping people care for land and water continues to drive the priorities in our budget.
-That said, we are also focused on ensuring that other priorities identified as a result of our strategic planning are woven into all we do.
+This Budget Message is presented at the first Budget Committee meeting and is intended to explain the proposed FY 2024-2025 budget, describe important features within the budget document, and outline significant changes in EMSWCD's financial position.
+As we gear up for our 24-25 fiscal year and I begin my tenure as the new Executive Director of EMSWCD, we look forward to advancing our vision and growing the work set forth in our 2023-2027 strategic plan.
+As always, our mission of helping people care for land and water is central to all we do, and we now have key priorities that guide our work across agriculture and working lands, natural spaces and the urban and built environment.
+My hope is that this budget demonstrates our dedication to the core programs that support soil and water health across the diverse communities we serve, while also leaning into new areas of impact.